hubiinetwork/nahmii-cli/README.md

 The `config.yaml` file is a YAML file where you will need to specify the following properties:

-- apiRoot - The root domain for Hubii's APIs.
+- apiRoot - The root domain for _hubii_'s APIs.
-- appId - The application ID created in Hubii's identity server.
+- appId - The application ID created in _hubii_'s identity server.
 - appSecret - The matching secret for the application ID.
 - wallet:
     - address - The address of your wallet.